-General Fund and Housing Revenue Account Balances increased by £13.683 million to £86.053 million in line with the budget adjustments approved throughout the year by Council and the Finance and Resources Committee as well as recognising the implications of final outturns and the implementation of the Service Concession Scheme.
-When the Housing Revenue Account Balance of £2.260 million and the earmarked Reserves of £65.083 million that are set out on page 46 are excluded this leaves an uncommitted General Fund Balance of £18.711 million or 4% of the net 2024/25 Revenue Budget.
+General Fund and Housing Revenue Account Balances reduced by £15.512 million to £70.542 million in line with the budget adjustments approved throughout the year by Council and the Finance and Resources Committee as well as recognising the implications of final outturns and the implementation of the Service Concession Scheme.
+When the Housing Revenue Account Balance of £2.258 million and the earmarked Reserves of £49.569 million, that are set out on page 51 are excluded, this leaves an uncommitted General Fund Balance of £18.715 million or 4% of the net 2024/25 Revenue Budget.

-b) Composite Capital Budget and Housing Revenue Account Investment Programme 2023/24
+b) Composite Capital Budget and Housing Revenue Account Investment Programme 2024/25

-A summary of the Council's capital expenditure in 2023/24 is reflected within Note 35 to the Core Financial Statements on page 72.
-Total gross capital expenditure was £167.690 million, comprising £23.110 million on the Council's Housing Revenue Account (HRA) and £144.580 million on the Council's Composite (General Fund) Programme.
-Several significant projects are currently on-site and have made good progress during 2023/24.
+A summary of the Council's capital expenditure in 2024/25 is reflected within Note 35 to the Core Financial Statements on page 77.
+Total gross capital expenditure was £177.732 million, comprising £39.352 million on the Council's Housing Revenue Account (HRA) and £138.380 million on the Council's Composite (General Fund) Programme.
+Several significant projects are currently on-site and have made good progress during 2024/25, including the completion of the new River Tay crossing (CTLR) in the year.
 The Council's gross expenditure includes:

-- £47.381 million on various school upgrade projects, including the replacement of Perth High School and North Muirton/Balhousie Primary Schools (Riverside Primary School), Blairgowrie Recreation Centre, Perth Academy refurbishments and the Early Learning and Childcare programme. - £72.759 million on roads and transport projects, primarily the construction of the Perth Transport Futures project which accounts for £54.3 million of this total.
-The balance includes structural maintenance, road safety measures, and bridges.
+£56.448 million on various School Upgrades projects, including the replacement of Perth High School, a new Blairgowrie Recreation Centre, and Perth Academy Refurbishments.

+£51.146 million on Roads and Transport projects, including Structural Maintenance, Road Safety measures, bridges, and completion of the Destiny Bridge and New Kingsway which was opened in March 2025.

-- £4.017 million on cultural attractions (Perth Museum and Perth Art Gallery) and community projects (Letham Wellbeing Hub).
-The new Perth Museum was completed and opened to the public in March 2024. - £20.423 million on other works, including flood schemes (£1.671 million); property, infrastructure and IT upgrades (£10.196 million); and waste initiatives (£2.429 million).
-The balance of £6.127 million relates to expenditure on various, community greenspace, planning and place-making projects, vehicles and other miscellaneous works. - £23.110 million on the HRA including affordable housing new builds and buy backs (£10.133 million), triple glazing window upgrades (£5.218 million), kitchen and bathroom upgrades (£2.215 million) and environmental improvements (£1.022 million).
+£30.221 million on other works, including Flood Protection measures (£4.884 million); Commercial Property estate (£2.758 million); Community and Greenspace projects (£1.429 million); and property, infrastructure and IT upgrades (£14.934 million).
+The balance of £6.216 million relates to expenditure on various waste initiatives, vehicles and other miscellaneous works.

+£39.352 million on the HRA including Affordable Housing New Builds and Buy Backs (£25.975 million), Heating, Windows and Rewiring works (£3.780 million), Kitchen and Bathroom Upgrades (£2.311 million) and Gypsy Site Improvements (£3.391 million).

 Capital expenditure is funded by borrowing, asset sales, grants, other capital receipts, and Revenue Budget contributions.
-The Capital Financing Requirement (CFR, i.e. the underlying requirement to borrow for capital purposes) as at 31 March 2024 was £816.351 million.
-Actual capital debt was £743.240 million, comprising external borrowing of £628.200 million and a Public Private Partnership (PPP) liability of £115.040 million.
-The ratio of borrowing to the CFR for 2023/24 has reduced to 91.0% (2022/23 106.7%).
-During the year the CFR increased by £137.317 million, reflecting the capital expenditure above, less capital receipts, grants and contributions and principal loan repayments.
-The CFR increase included the £34.262 million as a result of applying the service concession flexibility scheme that was approved by Council in February 2023.
-The ratio to borrowing reduced as a consequence of only a small amount of new borrowing being undertaken in the year and the service concession adjustment.
+The Capital Financing Requirement (CFR, i.e., the underlying requirement to borrow for capital purposes) as at 31 March 2025 was £932.783 million.
+Actual capital debt was £858.559 million, comprising long-term borrowing (£715.200 million) and a PPP liability (£143.359 million).
+The ratio of borrowing to the CFR for 2024/25 has increased to 92.0% (2023/24 91.0%).
+During the year the CFR increased by £116.432 million, reflecting the capital expenditure above, less capital receipts, grants and contributions and principal loan repayments.
+The CFR also includes a £2.914 million restatement adjustment at 31 March 2025 by applying the service concession flexibility scheme that was approved by the Council in February 2023.
+The ratio of borrowing to the CFR increased because of the new borrowing being undertaken, less amounts repaid in the year.